Black or tarry stools with a foul smell are a sign of a problem in the upper digestive tract.

 - A tear in the esophagus from violent vomiting (Mallory-Weiss tear)

-- When blood supply is cut off to part of the intestines
+- Blood supply being cut off to part of the intestines

 - Inflammation of the stomach lining (gastritis)